jkarbows/tweeter-v2/README.md

 Amazon so far has provided very little in the way of support for card markup.
 Currently the only tools availalable to developers looking to style or format cards for their skill are newlines(\r\n or just \n) and [images](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/providing-home-cards-for-the-amazon-alexa-app#creating-a-home-card-to-display-text-and-an-image).
 You can only include a single image on a card, so choose wisely.
 You'll need to provide a small image url sized at 720 x 480 and a large image url sized at 1200 x 800 in png or jpg behind an https endpoint.

-To enable cards with images, head back to the methods returned by the Response.prototype function and add in tellWithCardImage and askWithCardImage:
+To enable cards with images, head back to the methods returned by the Response.prototype function and add these two functions, tellWithCardImage and askWithCardImage:
 ```javascript
 tellWithCardImage: function (speechOutput, cardTitle, cardContent, images) {
 	this._context.succeed(buildSpeechletResponse({